 By contrast, distress in international law refers to a very specific situation, where ‘the author of the act in question has no other reasonable way, in a situation of distress, of saving the author’s life or the lives of other persons entrusted to the author’s care’, subject to the situation not having resulted from acts of the state invoking it and to the measures not resulting in comparable or greater peril than that avoided.

 While it would, in principle, seem that government measures aimed at saving the lives of persons entrusted to its care would fit this description – and it would be very hard to negate that this would be a primary concern of any state – the ILC commentary regarding distress suggests, however, that it ‘may only be invoked as a circumstance precluding wrongfulness in cases where a state agent has acted to save his or her own life or where there exists a special relationship between the state organ or agent and the persons in danger.
 It does not extend to more general cases of emergencies, which are more a matter of necessity than distress.’
-This may become a relevant discussion in connection with the measures adopted in response to the covid-19 pandemic, which has proven to trigger concerns about the health and lives of people in all geographies.
+This may become a relevant discussion in connection with the measures adopted in response to the covid-19 pandemic.

 Finally, the customary law plea of necessity involves the allegation that a certain breach of an international obligation was the only way for a state to safeguard an essential interest against a grave and imminent peril, but is only available if the state invoking necessity has not contributed to the creation of that situation, if the obligation in question does not exclude the possibility of invoking necessity, and if the breach does not itself result in a serious impairment of an essential interest of the international community or the states towards which the obligation exists.
 Necessity has been invoked in a number of contexts in international disputes over the past two centuries, including in the context of the investment disputes resulting from the 2001 Argentine crisis discussed above.